2024 Notice of Race

 Keel Inspection Requirements

 Category 3 inspection: from 1 January 2023 the Owner/representative shall inspect the integrity of the keel and rudder.
 It is the responsibility of the Owner to undertake any repairs.

 We are a virtual yacht club without any premises.
 Our office is the Sea.
 What do have is an enthusiastic group of offshore & inshore yacht racers who love "going solo", and enjoy a lively gathering afterwards.
 We sail a range of "Class" boats and IRC cruiser/racers.
 Anybody is welcome to join our events so long as you and your boat meet our safety & competence criteria.
 Budding Vendee aspirants, Figarists, or just wanting to enjoy the personal challenge, all are welcome!

 Our "in house" training events, both ashore and on the water, are aimed at encouraging all levels but with a leaning towards solo newbies, whilst our more formal North U Training events cater for the more experienced pushing to the next level.

-So whatever your solo aspirations, you are in good company, ranging from Adventurers to adrenalin fuelled competitive racers - but we all share a common bond and respect for eachother!
+So, whatever your solo aspirations, you are in good company, from Adventurers to adrenalin fuelled competitive racers - but we all share a common bond and respect for eachother and tghe sea!